-You’ll be covered in line with the terms and conditions outlined in your policy document if you travel to a green list destination and follow travel advice from the Foreign, Commonwealth and Development Officemake sure you read your policy documents carefully so that you fully understand what you’re covered for.
+Travel insurance cover remains dependent on you following the travel advice from the from the Foreign, Commonwealth and Development Officemake sure you read your policy documents carefully so that you fully understand what you’re covered for.
 It is important to understand that you must travel directly to or via another destination that is not subject to FCDO advice against all or all but essential travel for your cover to be valid.

-You won’t be covered if you travel to a destination against theForeign, Commonwealth and Development Office advice.
-If you go ahead with your trip to a destination against FCDO advice against all but essential travel and need to make a claim, you’ll need to provide us with documentation that shows you are travelling for a permitted and essential reason before we can consider your claim.
+If you travel to a destination where the FCDO has advised against all but essential travel and need to make a claim, you’ll need to provide Allianz Assistance with documentation that shows you are travelling for a permitted and essential reason before they can consider your claim.

 Please keep up to date with the FCDO advice when booking and travelling and contact us if you have any questions or concerns.